bengarrett/DOSee/docs/README.md

 ## An MS-DOS emulator for the web.

-DOSee is a front-end for an [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS) emulation ecosystem to use on the web.
-The text-based MS-DOS was the dominant personal computer platform for much of the 1980s.
-Up until the mid-1990s before being superseded by Microsoft Windows.
-Emulating this platform allows tens of thousands of games, demos and applications from this era to run on a web browser both online or offline as a desktop web-app!
+DOSee is a front-end for an [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS) emulation ecosystem for the web.
+MS-DOS was the dominant personal computer platform from the 1980s until the mid-1990s, when it was superseded by Microsoft Windows.
+Emulating this platform allows tens of thousands of games, demos, and applications from this era to run in a web browser, both online and offline as a desktop web app.

-DOSee is only a user interface and installation process for an incredible emulation ecosystem.
-Many remarkable people created it over many years.
+DOSee provides only the user interface and installation process for an incredible emulation ecosystem.
+Many remarkable people have contributed to this ecosystem over many years.
 DOSee itself is a fork of [The Emularity](https://github.com/db48x/emularity) project started by the Internet Archive.
 [EM-DOSBox](https://github.com/dreamlayers/em-dosbox/), the core of this emulation, is a JavaScript port of [DOSBox](https://www.dosbox.com), the world's most popular MS-DOS emulator.

 ---